jdalbey/EasyAuth/docs/user_manual.md

 As long as the value in the search field matches one or more accounts, the matching account items are displayed in the account list.

-The Filter button causes the account list to be filtered by the chosen criteria.
-It can filter by provider in alphabetical order.
-It can filter by label in alphabetical order.
-It can filter by last use date chronologically earliest to latest or latest to earliest.
-It can filter by usage count from high to low or low to high.

 In the main window above the list of accounts, but below the menu bar is a circled whole number that represents the number of seconds remaining in the expiration period for the current one time passwords.

 Choosing reorder accounts from the file menu causes a form to appear that lists all the accounts in a scrollable list.
 Additional buttons on each row allow items to be moved to a new position in the list.
 To the right of each row are up and down buttons which allow moving an entry up or down one slot in the list.